 Red drum stands out as an excellent eating fish when you select the right size and prepare it properly.
 This delicious, mild-flavored fish offers lean protein, essential nutrients, and versatility in the kitchen.
 The key to enjoying red drum lies in choosing slot-sized fish under 15 pounds for optimal texture and taste.

 The conservation success story of red drum proves that proper management benefits both fish populations and seafood lovers.
 Today's healthy populations ensure sustainable fishing opportunities while slot limits guarantee the best eating quality.
-Whether you catch your own or purchase farm-raised drum, you're enjoying a true coastal delicacy.
+Whether you catch your own or purchase farm-raised drum, you are enjoying a true coastal delicacy.

 Follow local regulations, practice selective harvest, and try different cooking methods to discover your favorite preparation.
-From classic blackened redfish to simple grilled fillets, red drum rewards careful preparation with outstanding flavor.
-Now that you know red drum is not only safe but delicious to eat, it's time to experience this Gulf and Atlantic treasure for yourself.
+From classic Cajun blackened redfish to simple grilled fillets on the half-shell, red drum rewards careful preparation with outstanding flavor.
+Now that you know red drum is not only safe but delicious to eat, it is time to experience this Gulf and Atlantic treasure for yourself.